 While it may not be possible to track exactly who read your direct mail postcards or letters, you can track who read your pieces and decided to visit your website.
 To do this, simply highlight a specific url in your mailing.
 Make sure the web address is unique and connects to a dedicated landing page.
 This way, when digital tracking tools show a visitor for this page, you’ll know that visit was a recipient of a specific direct mail campaign.

 Remember to review this tracking data and make note of which campaigns were successful and with which market segments.
 What you learn will help you define and refine your direct marketing strategies.

-As you continue to develop your direct marketing strategy remember this: physical mail provides a unique opportunity.
+As you continue to develop your creative marketing strategies remember this: physical mail provides a unique opportunity.
 It creates a physical bond between company and consumer, and forges a lasting connection.
 Don’t miss the opportunity to form that bond by sending direct mail that’s cold, irrelevant, or outdated.
 Use these tips to excite recipients, boost conversions, and form lasting relationships.